 Skills Norway has a particular responsibility for improving the participation rate in adult learning, specifically with programmes focused on basic skills training within working life and outside.
 Skills Norway has particular competence within the fields of adults' legal rights and validation of prior learning.
 Skills Norway also works in close co-operation with social partners and NGOs to advance adult learning in working life.

 The formal sector

 The provision of adult education at primary and lower secondary school level is the responsibility of the municipalities, and at upper secondary level it is the responsibility of the counties.

 The Ministry of Education and Research has the regulatory responsibility for all levels of formal education in Norway from kindergarten upwards.
 The content of adult education and primary and secondary education in general, is regulated by the Norwegian Directorate for Education and Training.

-The responsibility for immigrant education lies within The Ministry of Children, Equality and Social Inclusion.
-Skills Norway is responsible under this ministry for the improvement of immigrant education and works in cooperation with other relevant stakeholders.
+The responsibility for immigrant education lies within Ministry of Education and Research.
+Skills Norway is responsible for the improvement of immigrant education and works in cooperation with other relevant stakeholders.

 The non-formal sector

 The main objective of the adult education associations is to provide educational opportunities that are independent of curricula and exams.
 However, they can also provide formal training at all levels.